 Additional Information and Assistance

 The following sources can provide additional information.
-Most can assist you in preparing a will or an application to court for probate and administration.
+Most can assist you in preparing a will or an application to court for a representation grant.

-This site provides general information only.
+Please note: This site provides general information only.
 It is not a legal document and does not contain legal advice.
 The relevant statutes and regulations should be consulted for all purposes of interpreting and applying the law.
-Information on this site is subject to change on March 31, 2014, when the Wills, Estates and Succession Act comes into force.